jwakely/pkg-gcc-latest/index.md

       GCC MAJOR-DATE Snapshot

-      This snapshot has been generated from the GCC MAJOR SVN branch with the following options:
+      This snapshot has been generated from the GCC MAJOR git branch with the following options:
-      svn://gcc.gnu.org/svn/gcc/trunk revision SVNREV
+      git://gcc.gnu.org/git/gcc.git branch master revision GITREV

 RPM packages for **Fedora, RHEL, CentOS, and openSUSE** are built and hosted in the